Come play in North Carolina’s Backyard

 Get your day going with a delicious breakfast – either lighter fare at your hotel or head over to Cracker Barrel or a local eatery for a hearty country boy’s or girl’s meal.

-After you eat, board the bus to travel to the Town of Scotland Neck, home of the world-renowned Sylvan Heights Bird Park.
+After you eat, travel to the Town of Scotland Neck, home of the world-renowned Sylvan Heights Bird Park.
 There you will see the world’s largest collection of waterfowl with over 1500 birds of more than 170 species from every continent.
 You’ll want to take your time and really listen to the calls of the wild from some of Sylvan’s noisier neighbors like the Kookaburras, Argus Pheasants, Currassows, Macaws, Parrots, Trumpeter Swans, Whistling Ducks, and Cackling Geese.
 Enjoy the brand new accessible treehouse overlooking the park’s natural wetlands.